MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

     :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/success.png" alt-text="Screenshot of the successful creation of a passkey in Microsoft Authenticator for Android devices.":::

-## Deleting your passkey in Authenticator
+## Delete your passkey in Authenticator for Android

 To remove the passkey from Authenticator, click the *Trash* icon, then tap **Delete** to confirm.

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-delete.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for Android devices.":::

 > [!NOTE]
-> You also need to delete the passkey from **Security Info**, using a web browser and logging in to [My Security info](https://aka.ms/mysecurityinfo).
+> You also need to delete the passkey from [My Security info](https://aka.ms/mysecurityinfo).

 ### Troubleshooting

 In some cases when you try to register a passkey, it gets stored locally in the Authenticator app but not registered on the authentication server.
 For example, the passkey provider might not be permitted, or the connection might time out.
-If you try to register a passkey and see an error that the passkey already exists, delete the passkey that was created locally in Authenticator, and retry registration.
+If you try to register a passkey and see an error that the passkey already exists, [delete the passkey](#delete-your-passkey-in-authenticator-for-android) that was created locally in Authenticator, and retry registration.

-To remove the passkey from Authenticator, click the *Trash* icon, then tap **Delete** to confirm.

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-delete.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for Android devices.":::

-> [!NOTE]
-> You also need to delete the passkey from [My Security info](https://aka.ms/mysecurityinfo).

 ---